 - Extorting client’s consent (i.e. consent that's neither freely given nor informed)

 We want businesses to make informed decisions about working with third party partners, which means you need to be upfront and truthful when describing your company, your services, the costs associated with those services, and the results that customers can expect.
 Don't make false, misleading, or unrealistic claims.

-- Misrepresenting themselves as Google through robocalls (calls placed with a recorded voice) or other techniques
+- Misrepresentation as Google through robocalls (calls placed with a recorded voice) or other techniques

 - Guaranteeing top placement on Google

 - Claiming that listings will appear in Google Search or Google Maps at all times

 - Representing free Google products as pay-for-insertion products

 - Misrepresentation as Google, or as a party directly affiliated with Google, through misleading organization account names.
 This includes, but is not limited to, the use of account names that reference Google or its related entities, like "Google," "Google Cloud," "Alphabet," "Google certified," and "Google support team."